Concurrent Education

 Where are Practicums?

-Classroom practicum blocks take place in Ontario schools within the designated catchment area, which includes 26 boards spanning from Burlington to Cornwall.
+Classroom practicum blocks (starting in year 3) take place in Ontario schools within the designated catchment area, which includes 26 boards spanning from Burlington to Cornwall.
 We follow the associate school model, where we aim to have our students in their final year complete all regular practicum components in the same associate school.

 You will identify 4 district school boards within the designated catchment area, with the potential to be placed within any of those 4 boards.
 We do our best to place candidates within a one-hour commute of their home address, but this is not always possible.